The Most Common Woods Used For Construction

 2. Firwood

-Firwood is best known for its strength-to-weight ratio, which is relatively higher compared to other woods.
+Firwood is best known for its strength-to-weight ratio, which is relatively higher than other woods.
 If you aren’t aware, the higher the strength-to-weight ratio, the denser and stronger the material.
-That essentially means firwood is denser and stronger than others, hence why it’s one of the most common construction woods.
+That means firwood is denser and stronger than others, hence why it’s one of the most common construction woods.

 There are various types of firwood, but Douglas fir is the most common.
-After all, in terms of strength-to-weight ratio, it’s the highest rated in North America.
-In addition, firwood is also relatively resistant to decay and excessive humidity.
+After all, in terms of strength-to-weight ratio, it’s the highest-rated in North America.
+In addition, firwood is relatively resistant to decay and excessive humidity.
 Hence, it typically lasts longer than most wood types.
-Interestingly, despite its strength, firwood is also versatile, which is why artisans often buy Douglas fir for when they want to craft cabinets.
+Interestingly, despite its strength, firwood is also versatile, so artisans often buy Douglas fir when they want to craft cabinets.

 3. Hemlock